isc-projects/stork/doc/user/man/stork-server.8.rst

 Arguments
 ~~~~~~~~~

+Stork server's behavior is controlled with command-line switches and/or
+environment variables.
+The environment variables can be set before running the
+server or they can be loaded from a file using the ``--use-env-file`` and
+``--env-file`` flags.
+Note that some parts of the server configuration can only
+be controlled from the web UI, after the server has been started.

-``stork-server`` takes the following arguments (equivalent environment variables are listed in square brackets, where applicable):
+``stork-server`` takes the following arguments (equivalent environment
+variables are listed in square brackets, where applicable):

 ``-h|--help``
    Returns the list of available parameters.